ibm-cloud-docs/vpc/block_storage_vpc_use_volume_win.md

 # Setting up your {{site.data.keyword.block_storage_is_short}} data volume for use (Windows)
 {: #start-using-your-block-storage-data-volume-win}

-Partition, format, and mount {{site.data.keyword.block_storage_is_short}} data volumes on Windows instances using Disk Management utility or PowerShell.
-Configure volumes as file systems to store data.
+Partition, format, and mount {{site.data.keyword.cloud_notm}} block storage data volumes on Windows instances using Disk Management or PowerShell.
 {: shortdesc}

 Follow this procedure to use your Block Storage volume on a Windows&reg; system.